SpektroAudio/NGEN-UserManual/docs/generators.md

 A complete list of parameters available for the selected Generator can be accessed via the **GENERATOR** sub-menu available in the **MAIN MENU**.

----

-## Generating New Sequences

-Most Generators in NGEN are capable of generating an endless number of sequences according to their internal algorithms.

-To generate a new sequence for the active Track / Generator, press the ++"GENERATE"++ button.

-It's also possible to generate a variation of the current pattern by holding ++"GENERATE"++, adjusting the variation amount using ++"MENU ENCODER (Scroll)"++, and releasing the  ++"GENERATE"++ button.

 -----

 ## List of Available Generators